Label Code: LC 0397 / LC 00397

 The Stereo recordings were first issued in 1959, although recordings had been made in both stereo and mono in 1958; a "stereo" sticker being fixed to both the label and the sleeve.

 The first true stereo release seems to have been T26 with Anthony Collins and the Sinfonia of London.
-Later issues were shown as "World Stereo" on the label design.
+Later issues were shown as "World Stereo" on the label design, with their mono counterparts appearing as "World Sound (2)".

 All the releases were under licence and were sent as far a field as Australia and New Zealand.
 The label was taken over by EMI in 1965.
-The label continued to run until sometime in the late 70s when EMI merged with Thorn.
-The name of the WRC was changed to World Records on 26th October 1973
+The label was taken over by EMI in 1965.
+EMI (Australia) bought World Record Club Pty Ltd from EMI of Britain in March 1969, with a share issue putting its value at A$200 000.
+The label continued to run until the 1980s.
+The name of the WRC was changed to World Records (6) on 26 October 1973.

 By late October 1978 it had become the Retrospect Collectors Society.